Attention bicyclist advocates: resist the urge to desire dedicated bicycling facilities when they won’t fit safely.

 This article is to document the problems with the designated bike lane on Warner Road specifically at the intersection with Kyrene in the City of Tempe.
 Remember, there’s literally no excuse for bad bike lanes; if you can’t build them properly, then don’t build them.
 Continue reading Warner and Kyrene→

 There is no excuse for improperly engineered bike infrastructure.
-It takes on two forms, 1) simple straight-up wrong, and 2) “fake” facilities, those which masquerade as something they’re not; they’re in reality nothing more than shoulders, yet they are intentionally tarted-up to appear to be bike lanes.
+It takes on two forms, 1) simple straight-up wrong, and 2) “fake” facilities, those which masquerade as something they’re not; they’re in reality nothing more than shoulders, yet they are intentionally tarted-up to appear to be, and even be referred to as bike lanes (see e.g. Flagstaff, below).
 Continue reading No Excuse→

 it is a common occurrence — familiar to every bicyclist — where you can be riding along a perfectly nice bike lane only to have it disappear for various reasons.